 What to expect when visiting the Outer Banks

 The Outer Banks, also just known as OBX, trace the Atlantic coastline of the United States.
-From the Virginia border the string of peninsulas, barrier islands and sandspits stretches southward down the North Carolina coastline.
+From the Virginia border, this string of peninsulas, barrier islands and sandspits stretches southward down the North Carolina coastline.

-With 125 miles (201 km) of untouched beaches from the Virginia border down to the tip of Ocracoke Island the Outer Banks is a beach bum’s delight.
+With 125 miles (201 km) of untouched beaches, the Outer Banks is a beach bum’s delight.
 The abundance of beaches is to many the prime reason to visit the Outer Banks.

 Still, without the historic Outer Banks lighthouses to explore something would be missing.
 The tall Outer Banks lighthouses are not only pretty to look at but as importantly tell tales about the area’s long seaside history.